TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-vnetsubnetconflictwithintendedpolicy1.md

 Deploy a managed instance in a dedicated subnet inside the virtual network.
 The subnet must have these characteristics:

 - **Dedicated subnet:** The managed instance's subnet can't contain any other cloud service that's associated with it, and it can't be a gateway subnet.
 The subnet can't contain any resource but the managed instance, and you can't later add other types of resources in the subnet.
-- **Subnet delegation:** The managed instance's subnet needs to be delegated to `Microsoft.Sql/managedInstances` resource provider.
+- **Subnet delegation:** The managed instance's subnet needs to be delegated to `Microsoft.Sql/managedInstances` resource provider
 - **Network security group (NSG):** A NSG needs to be associated with the managed instance's subnet.
 You can use an NSG to control access to the managed instance's data endpoint by filtering traffic on port 1433 and ports 11000-11999 when managed instance is configured for redirect connections.
 Service will automatically provision and keep current [rules](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-connectivity-architecture#mandatory-inbound-security-rules-with-service-aided-subnet-configuration) required to allow uninterrupted flow of management traffic.
 - **User defined route (UDR) table:** A UDR table needs to be associated with the managed instance's subnet.
 You can add entries to the route table to route traffic that has on-premises private IP ranges as a destination through the virtual network gateway or virtual network appliance (NVA).
 Service will automatically provision and keep current [entries](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-connectivity-architecture#user-defined-routes-with-service-aided-subnet-configuration) required to allow uninterrupted flow of management traffic.
 - **Sufficient IP addresses:** The managed instance subnet must have at least 16 IP addresses.
 The recommended minimum is 32 IP addresses.
 For more information, see [Determine the size of the subnet for managed instances](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-determine-size-vnet-subnet).